nageshwar-mehta/Mini-project-24/README.md

 # Mini-project-24
-All  coding part will be uploaded  in this repo
+Codes and IR images uploaded in this repo